Super Bowl Gatorade Color Odds And Betting Strategy For 2025

 Super Bowl Gatorade color history

 At the Super Bowl, the post-game Gatorade shower remains a tradition.
-That even includes betting on the color of liquid that douses the winning coach.
+That even includes betting on the color of the liquid that douses the winning coach.

 Here is Super Bowl Gatorade color history with betting odds.